w3c/wcag-act-rules/content/rules/off6ek/proposed.md

 #### Passed Example 4

-<a class="example-link" title="Passed Example 4" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/53d05e6fdcc63ff61ef1e5ea8454eea318aa038a.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 4" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/53d05e6fdcc63ff61ef1e5ea8454eea318aa038a.html">Open in a new tab</a>

 This `span` element has a `lang` [attribute value][] of `fr` (French), which matches one of its [most common languages][most common language].
 The most common languages are both English and French because all the words belong to both languages.